wix/stylable/docs/tag-selectors.md

 ## Component element

-To target another component that is rendered in the view,*<Again what view?>* the external component or stylesheet is [imported](./imports.md) and its value's name can be used as a tag selector:
+To target another component, the external component or stylesheet is [imported](./imports.md) and its value's name can be used as a tag selector.

 CSS API: